udhaya8734518-cmd/ML--Weather-Prediction/README.md

 ## Result:
-Thus the program to implement the K Means Clustering for Customer Segmentation is written and verified using python programming.
+Thus the program to Implementation of Random Forest Algorithm for Weather Prediction is written and verified using python programming.